 Our restructuring and insolvency group offers creative solutions by combining the firm’s substantial experience with areas such as corporate law, business restructurings and insolvencies, creditor-debtor relationships, asset-based lending, secured transactions, real estate, and intellectual property.
 The group’s collective experience on both the debtor and creditor side enables us to understand all sides of a problem and structure creative, informed and practical solutions for our clients’ concerns.
 Our team has extensive experience working with agribusinesses and food and dairy clients on bankruptcy matters and agricultural liens, including PACA disputes and landlord crop liens.

 Water Rights and Regulatory Matters

-Our water rights lawyers work with agricultural, food processors and beverage producers to evaluate and secure water rights in both the near- and long-term.
+Our water rights lawyers work with agricultural, food processors and beverage producers to evaluate and secure water rights in both the near-and long-term.
 We assist with water rights due diligence, including source and use limitations.
 Also, they negotiate with regulatory agencies involved with sourcing and allocating water rights for agricultural use (negotiating with irrigation companies, private water districts and government regulatory agencies).
-Further, they work with the transaction team to negotiate water sharing agreements and private water district arrangements for allocation of water rights among various stakeholders.
+Further, they work with the transaction team to negotiate water sharing agreements and private water district arrangements for the allocation of water rights among various stakeholders.

 Seed, Venture, and Growth Capital

-Our lawyers represents the industry in start-up, seed, friends and family rounds, angel investors, venture, private equity, mezzanine, IPO, and growth capital; contacts at all stages for financing opportunities; and significant experience from start up to IPO and follow-on offerings.
+Our lawyers represent the industry in start-up, seed, friends and family rounds, angel investors, venture, private equity, mezzanine, IPO, and growth capital; contacts at all stages for financing opportunities; and significant experience from start up to IPO and follow-on offerings.
 We have advised entrepreneurs, investors, and established businesses in developing their ventures and new markets, both domestically and internationally.